Building For Success: The D63 Master Plan

 - Providing room for First Steps Preschool to grow.

-- Creating capacity to expand the Dual Language Program.
+- Creating the capacity to expand the Dual Language Program.

-Based on this study -- and associated potential costs -- the East Maine School District 63 Board of Education will move ahead with the following projects, all of which will create additional space in the District’s elementary schools for full-day kindergarten and an expanded Dual Language Program:
+Based on this study -- and associated potential costs -- the East Maine School District 63 Board of Education moved ahead with the following projects, all of which create additional space in the District’s elementary schools for full-day kindergarten and an expanded Dual Language Program:

 - Constructing a freestanding First Steps Preschool early learning facility on land south of Apollo Elementary School on Dee Road.
-Construction should start in the fall of 2019 and plans call for the facility to open with the start of the 2020 school year.
+Construction is underway and plans call for the facility to open with the start of the 2020 school year.

 - Re-imagining the former Stevenson School as a Family Resource Center, housing D63's Expanded Learning Program, ELL and Special Education offerings, and providing professional development space for staff.